octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 <small className="figure">FIGURE 1: Content of a Tezos smart contract</small>

 ### Code of a Tezos smart contract
-The code of a smart contract is a sequence of Michelson instructions that are executed when the smart contract is called.
+The code of a smart contract is a sequence of Michelson instructions.
+Calls to the smart contract execute these instructions.

 The execution of this sequence of instructions results in a modification of the *storage* content, or storage "**state**".
-The sequence defines how this state can be modified.
+The sequence defines how to modify this state.

-The full description of the Michelson language can be found in the [Michelson module](/michelson).
+You can find the full description of the Michelson language in the [Michelson module](/michelson).

 ### Storage of a Tezos smart contract
-During the origination, the **initial state** of the storage must be specified.
+During the origination, the process must specify the storage **initial state**.
-If needed for operations, the allocation of extra storage space is paid with calling transactions fees.
+If needed for operations, calling transactions fees pay for the allocation of extra storage space.

 For more details, check out the ["*Fees and Rewards*"](/tezos-basics/economics_and_reward) chapter.